elesiuta/pyxargs/README.md

 This started as a simple solution to the [encoding problem with xargs](https://en.wikipedia.org/wiki/Xargs#Encoding_problem).
 It is a partial and opinionated implementation of xargs with the goal of being easier to use for most use cases.

-It also contains some additional features which may or may not be useful, such as taking python code as arguments to be executed, or filtering input with regular expressions.
-No new features are planned.
+It also contains additional features for AWK-like data processing, such as taking python code as arguments to be executed, or filtering with regular expressions.

 You can install [pyxargs](https://github.com/elesiuta/pyxargs/) from [PyPI](https://pypi.org/project/pyxargs/).
 ## Command Line Interface